Ahead of their Asia tour, 7 facts about Coldplay you probably didn't know

 “Politik” served as the intro track for the band’s Grammy-winning ‘A Rush Of Blood To The Head’ album.
 The song’s sublime video production coupled with its reflective lyrics resonated deeply with a population reeling in the aftermath of the tragedy.

-While some reports suggest that Coldplay’s tours are one of the most lucrative deals in music history, estimates point to north of the $1 billion (INR 81,95,000 crore approx.) mark from earnings.
-A few even point to a $2 billion (INR 1,63,90,000 crore approx.) number.
+While some reports suggest that Coldplay’s tours are one of the most lucrative deals in music history, estimates point to north of the $1 billion (HKD 8,55,19,90,000 crore approx.) mark from earnings.
+A few even point to a $2 billion (HKD 17,10,53,43,258 crore approx.) number.
 If a report published on Seedly is to be believed, the band’s profits lean toward the higher digits.
 Take a look at the statistics of their many world tours, neatly establishing their dominance in the field.

 Which of these facts about Coldplay intrigued you the most?